All Around the World (Oasis song): Reprise

 A two-minute, ten-second instrumental reprise of the song closes the Be Here Now album.

+Critical reception

+British Music Week gave "All Around the World" four out of five, writing, "Another slice of wall of sound from the Gallagher brothers [...].
+Obviously inspired by The Beatles' "Hey Jude", this is typically catchy and destined to become another classic sing-along Oasis hit."

 Music video

 Keeping with the feel of the song, the music video was also a lavish affair.
 Featuring the band in a yellow spaceship, the animated piece saw them travel through a world akin to The Beatles' Yellow Submarine film.
 The video was directed by Jonathan Dayton and Valerie Faris and took 24 computer animators and 6 months to make.